 “Competing Platform” means a multilateral, fee-for-transaction electronic trading platform for products that include Specified Products, other than a platform owned and/or operated by Enron, Sponsor, or their respective Affiliates.

 “Counterparty Interface” means the Interface described in Exhibit E.

+“Enron Competitor” means any Person that directly competes with Enron Corp. or any of its Affiliates, but in no event shall such term include Cantor Fitzgerald, L.P. or any of its Affiliates existing as of the date hereof.

 “Enron Contract Terms” means all terms, conditions, policies, contracts, and agreements governing access to and transactions attempted with or executed through the Enron Platform.

+"Enron Material Adverse Effect" means a material adverse effect on (i) the financial position or results of operation of Enron or any of its Affiliates, either individually or collectively; (ii) the commercial or operational integrity or security of the Enron Platform, the Interfaces for which Enron is responsible, or Enron's data, systems and software; or (iii) the ability of Enron, any of its Affiliates, or the Enron Platform to conduct any of their respective businesses substantially in the manner conducted prior to the date hereof.
-“Enron Platform” means the platform owned and operated by Enron operated through the website located at www.enrononline.com.

-“Enron Price Interface” means the Interface described in Exhibit A.
+“Enron Platform” means the proprietary electronic trading facility owned and operated by Enron that is currently operated through the website located at www.enrononline.com., and any successor electronic trading facility.
+[Enron Corp. has entered into Non-Circumvention Covenant of even date herewith with respect to any electronic trading platforms established by it or its controlled affiliates during the term of this Agreement in the form attached hereto as Exhibit J.] “Enron Price Interface” means the Interface described in Exhibit A.

+"Enron Technology Failure" means any failure of any aspect of the Enron Platform (whether with respect to technology, personnel, or otherwise) that has, or can reasonably be expected to have, a Sponsor Material Adverse Effect.
 “Enron Transaction Interface” means the Interface described in Exhibit B.

+"eSpeed Technology" shall mean [to come].

-“Executed Transaction” means a Proposed Transaction that is executed with Enron pursuant to Section 5 and becomes a binding contractual obligation of Enron and the Participant in accordance with the Enron Contract Terms; an Executed Transaction may only exist pursuant to Section 5.
+“Executed Transaction” means a Proposed Transaction that becomes a binding contractual obligation of Enron and the Participant in accordance with Section 5.

 "ID Interface" means the Interface described in Exhibit F.